Prepare a double boiler. Fill a medium pot halfway with water and place over high heat. Set a metal bowl on top but don't let it touch the water.

-2) While water comes to a boil, make the custard for the ice cream: In a separate bowl, whisk horchata, whipping cream, vanilla, 1/2 teaspoon cinnamon and 1/2 cup sugar until well combined.
+While water comes to a boil, make the custard for the ice cream: In a separate bowl, whisk horchata, whipping cream, vanilla, 1/2 teaspoon cinnamon, and 1/2 cup sugar until well combined.
 Set aside.

-5) While mixture cools, use a large cookie cutter to cut 3- to 4-inch rounds from tortillas.
+While the mixture cools, use a large cookie cutter to cut 3- to 4-inch rounds from tortillas.

-8) While tortilla shells bake, prepare ice cream according to manufactures directions.
-Depending on the machine, ice cream should churn about 15 to 20 minutes and have a soft-serve consistency.
-Place in freezer once extracted from machine for ice cream to firm up.
+While tortilla shells bake, prepare ice cream according to the manufacture's directions.
+Depending on the machine, ice cream should churn for about 15 to 20 minutes and have a soft-serve consistency.
+Place in the freezer once extracted from the machine for ice cream to firm up.

-9) Remove shells from oven and cool completely before filling with horchata ice cream.
+Remove shells from the oven and cool completely before filling with horchata ice cream.

 Serve with a sprinkle of cinnamon sugar or caramel if desired.